mtscout6/vim-ctags-autotag/README.md

 # Vim Ctags AutoTag

 Updates the tags file for the current vim session when saving a file.
 This is done by walking up the directory tree from the file saved, looking for the generated ctags file.
-When the file is found all entries for the saved file are removed and then the ctags ammend command is called, thus updating the entries for the saved file.
+When the file is found all entries for the saved file are removed and then the ctags amend command is called, thus updating the entries for the saved file.

 ## Optional configurations for .vimrc